pinecone-wreath-diy-featured-image

 Instructions

-I’m using an 8″ wire metal frame for this project.
-Wrap the entire wreath form with brown burlap and add a little bit of hot glue to secure it.
+I’m using an 8 inch wire wreath form for this easy craft project.
+For the first step, wrap the entire wreath with brown burlap ribbon and add a dot of hot glue to secure it.

-Once your hot glue gun is ready, apply a lot of hot glue to the bottom of the pinecone.
-Carefully place the pinecone on the outer rim of the wreath frame, pressing it firmly.
-Hold the pine cones for a few seconds for the hot glue to set on the wreath.
+Next step carefully add a lot of hot glue to the bottom of the pinecone.
+Place the medium-sized pinecones on the outer rim of the wire wreath frame.
+Hold them to set.

-Continue this process, spacing them evenly around the entire wreath.
-The hot glue will provide a strong bond, keeping the pine cones securely attached.
+Continue to glue medium pinecones, spacing them evenly around the outer rim.
+The glue will provide a strong bond, keeping the pinecones attached.

-When you work with t hot glue, exercise caution to avoid accidental burns.
+Remember, as you work with the glue, exercise caution to avoid burns.

-Continue attaching smaller pinecones, along the second row.
-Make sure to add a lot of hot glue to the bottom of each pinecone securely glued to the wreath form.
+Continue attaching medium pinecones, along the middle ring or second row.
+Make sure to add a lot of hot glue to the bottom of each pinecone so it's secure to the middle row of the wreath.

-Now is a great time to add the nuts to fill in the open spaces between the pine cones.
+Now is a great time to add the nuts to fill the open spaces between the pinecones.
 This step is quick it also adds a rustic touch to this DIY pine cone wreath.

 Apply a dot of hot glue to the base of a nut.
-Carefully add the nut into the open spaces between the pine cones, pressing it gently to set on the wreath.
+Carefully add the nut into the open spaces between the pinecones, and hold to set.

 Continue this around the entire wreath to fill in any open spaces for a beautiful wreath.
 Feel free to experiment with adding different nuts.